qiancisun/Posetoon/README.md

 ## Overview

-Given a short clip of a dog **in profile**, the pipeline:

-1. tracks the animal's skeleton with a pose estimator
-2. measures its bone proportions
-3. picks one of twelve breed templates and deforms it **partway** toward those measurements
-4. samples the coat colour from the footage
-5. drives the character with the tracked motion
+Given a short clip of a dog in profile, the pipeline tracks its skeleton, measures its bone proportions, picks one of twelve breed templates and deforms it partway toward those measurements, samples the coat colour from the footage, and drives the character with the tracked motion.

 The output is a three-panel comparison: the source video, the tracked skeleton, and the character, playing in step.

-The character is not a copy of the animal.
-The blend factor sits at 0.35 for most clips, so roughly a third of its proportions come from the dog in the video and the rest from its breed template.
-"Partway" is the accurate word and the results are reported that way.

-### Scope

-- no fur, muscle or three-dimensional volume
-- footage shot from above cannot be handled at all — a flat rig has nowhere to put limbs that foreshorten toward the spine
-- one dog, side on, in a continuous shot
+Scope: one dog, side on, in a continuous shot.
+Footage shot from above is outside what a flat rig can represent.

 ---

 ## Repository structure

 ```
-project pipeline main code/     the pipeline: seven stages plus the modules they import
+project pipeline main code/     the pipeline
   tool notebook/                screening, grading, evaluation and ablation scripts
   results and data/             breed templates, grades, evaluation tables and figures
 Old version notebook/           46 superseded versions, kept as a record of the work